-As things stand, a “no-deal Brexit” between the EU and the United Kingdom (UK) is possible.
-The UK will cease to be a member of the EU on 1 January 2021 and will get the status of a third country.
-This means that trade between the EU and the UK would be subject to customs supervision from this date.
+The UK has ceased to be a member of the EU since January 1st 2021 and now has the status of a third country.
+This means that trade between the EU and the UK will be subject to customs supervision.

 Information about Brexit